Evidence-based programs for skin rejuvenation, hair restoration, collagen support, and regenerative aesthetics — grounded in clinical science.

 Testosterone and DHT

-At Advanced Vitality Group, aesthetic programs are coordinated with hormonal evaluation where clinically indicated.
-Hormonal therapy is not initiated for cosmetic purposes alone — it requires clinical indication per established guidelines — but correcting documented deficiency addresses one of the most impactful modifiable factors in skin and hair health.
+We do not start hormone therapy for cosmetic reasons alone.
+Hormone therapy requires a clinical indication per established guidelines.
+But correcting a documented deficiency addresses one of the most impactful factors in skin and hair health.

 | Intervention | Evidence Level | Key Finding | Notes |